 With regard to blood transfusions, our Academic Directors have identified hospitals, through consultation with the local US embassy, where safe blood is available.
-In a life-threatening situation, the risks versus benefits of an emergency blood transfusion must be examined carefully and a decision made based on the best information at hand.

-IMMUNIZATIONS FOR NEPAL
+IMMUNIZATIONS FOR INDONESIA

-Immunizations fall under two categories: I) those that are required for SIT Study Abroad admission and 2) those that are recommended to protect your health and well-being by building up your immune defenses against specific prevalent diseases.
+Immunizations fall under two categories: 1) those that are required for SIT Study Abroad admission and 2) those that are recommended to protect your health and well-being by building up your immune defenses against specific prevalent diseases.
 In addition, certain basic immunizations are required by US law.

-In the case of Nepal no immunizations are required for entry into the country from the US, or into the US from Nepal.
-However, several are strongly recommended to protect your own health, or may even be required if you are visiting other countries just before or after visiting Nepal.
+In the case of Indonesia no immunizations are required for entry into the country from the US, or into the US from Indonesia.
+However, several are strongly recommended to protect your own health, or may even be required if you are visiting other countries just before or after visiting Indonesia.